 The performance report provides data on a single playbook but broken out by time periods.
 The metrics show on the cards and in the table are the same five core metrics shown on the playbook overview report.
 This report is also not in real time.

 The default time period is by day, and you can switch the time period to week or month with the dropdown at the top right of the page.

 The People tab will bring you to a list of people, anonymous or not, who have interacted with the particular playbook!

-On this page you'll see their name if available, their role/company if available, when the playbook was sent, whether they had a conversation, had an email captured, or booked a meeting!
+On this page you'll see their name if available, their role/company if available (as supplied by Clearbit), when the playbook was sent, whether they had a conversation, had an email captured, or booked a meeting!
 There is also a link to the conversation that each person had with this playbook.
 Here you can also set the date range and export a CSV of this report using the buttons at the top of the page.